lambotpm/pvpguide/Guide.md

 **Sometimes take -** *Searing Light*.
 If there's nothing for you to break out of with *Premonition*, then *Searing Light* can be a good alternative.
 This talent allows you to play a bit more aggressively with offensive Smites and Penances to help apply more pressure.

-**Never take -** *Trinity*.
+**Rarely take -** *Trinity*.
 This is an exceptionally clunky talent and isn't particularly useful, as most of your healing in most arena matches will not come from Atonement but rather direct Penances, Power Word: Radiance, Shadow Mend, and shields.

 #### Row 5
 ![PvP talents row5](img/honor5.png)